 Of the trilogy, The Evil Dead is the straightest horror film, lacking the slapstick and one liners of it's sequels, and is probably the most far removed from the Super-8 shorts in tone & gore.
 With the exception of Clockwork, there is really little linking one to the other.
 Comparing it to Within The Woods, you can see Sam has learned to make the most of the suspenseful or creepy elements.
 One good example is the sing chair outside the cabin, which Sam plays far more on the suspense here, than in Within The Woods, where it is a single almost a throw-away shot.

-You can see from the film itself, along with the many anecdotes told by the cast that many individual shots have been carefully thought out & crafted some taking many hours, and that care and attention really comes through.
-This is an element that is progressively reigned in, to an extent not only in each of the sequels, but broadly across all Sam's films to date, although this is only really to be expected with the growing cast & crews, and the financial and studio executive constraints.
+You can see from the film itself, along with the many anecdotes told by the cast that many individual shots have been carefully crafted some taking many hours, and that care and attention really comes through.
+This is an element that is progressively reigned in, to an extent not only in each of the sequels, but broadly across all Sam's films to date, although this is only really to be expected with the growing cast, crews, & financial/studio constraints.

 Given Bruce, Sam & Rob's somewhat lowly drive-in aspirations, The Evil Dead has achieved far more than any of them could ever have hoped, earning money and drawing new generations of fans nearly 30 years after it's initial release.